INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 WHAT PRICE FROM MOSCOW?

-No sooner had news of the bailout terms broken on Saturday than rumours began to circulate suggesting that Russia - and gas giant Gazprom in particular - might offer an alternative deal.
+No sooner had news of the bailout terms broken on Saturday than rumors began to circulate suggesting that Russia - and gas giant Gazprom in particular - might offer an alternative deal.

 Gazprom denies any such plan.
 But a host of ideas are now circulating in Moscow and Nicosia, many of them complex and involving gas fields, Cypriot banks and real estate.